 How do you feel when someone gives you a heartfelt “thank you” message?
 Most likely, you feel pleased, happy and valued.
 When someone tells you thanks, that makes you feel important.
 And that’s why it’s so essential for brands to say thank you to their customers.

 According to the stats, thank you emails pay off big.
-With a 42% open rate and 14% CTR, one study showed that thank you emails are twice as effective as traditional marketing emails!
+With a 42% open rate and 14% CTR, one study showed that emails created to say “thank you!” are twice as effective as traditional marketing emails!

 Thank you emails make your customers feel valued.
 That strengthens your customer relationships, helping to ensure your customers will keep coming back to your brand long-term.

 Let’s take a look at some thank you email best practices that can help you craft your messages.Thank you emails make your customers feel valued.
 That strengthens your customer relationships, ensuring your customers will keep coming back again and again.
 Click To Tweet

 Any type of email can become a thank you email.
 Welcome emails, purchase confirmation messages, survey requests and more can all turn into the perfect opportunity to add a little gratitude.
 Personalizing these messages can make them sound particularly heartfelt, even if your thank you emails are actually automated.

 Let’s talk about a few specific times you can send thank you emails and what those emails should look like when you do:

 #1.
 Include a coupon code

 What better way to say thanks than a coupon code or an exclusive discount?
 Coupons are highly popular among consumers: 60% of customers enjoy receiving digital coupons, while 68% feel that coupons help produce brand loyalty.
 Allergy-conscious food brand So Delicious recognizes the power of sharing coupons and includes a $1 off coupon in its “Thanks for signing up” message, hooking the reader by mentioning the discount in the subject line.
 Try doing something similar to strengthen your customer relationships.